Violence-Battered Ecuadorans Vote On Anti-Crime Measures

 Since January last year, at least a dozen politicians have been killed in Ecuador, including presidential candidate Fernando Villavicencio, who was gunned down last August after a campaign event.

-In the weekend vote, Noboa is seeking popular backing for his plans to clamp down even harder on those responsible for such acts.
+On Sunday, the president will seek popular backing for his plans to clamp down even harder on those responsible for such acts.

-Citizens are being asked to approve an expansion of military and police powers, significantly boosting gun controls and imposing harsher penalties for“terrorism” and drug trafficking.
+Citizens will be asked to approve an expansion of military and police powers, significantly boosting gun controls and imposing harsher penalties for“terrorism” and drug trafficking.

-Noboa is also proposing to change the constitution so that Ecuadorans who are wanted abroad for organised crime-related offences can be extradited.
+Noboa is also proposing changing the constitution so that Ecuadorans wanted abroad for organised crime-related offenses can be extradited.

-The extradition issue animates Alexandra Rocha, 25, a teacher, who said she voted in favour.

-“I feel that the laws here are not strong enough to make people who commit a crime pay for what they are doing,” she said.
+Nearly 13.6 million of the country's 17.7 million inhabitants are eligible to cast a“Yes” or“No” vote Sunday.

-Last year, the country's murder rate rose to a record 43 per 100,000 inhabitants – up from six in 2018, according to official data.
+Last year, the country's murder rate rose to a record 43 per 100,000 inhabitants - up from a mere six in 2018, according to official data.

 Other polls show a majority of Ecuadorans will likely vote for Noboa's reforms.

+“People are endorsing the decisions... taken on the issue of security,” Political Scientist Santiago Basabe of the Latin American Faculty of Social Sciences (Flacso) told AFP.

-The vote is taking place in the same week that Ecuadorans faced power cuts of up to 13 hours as drought left key hydroelectric reservoirs nearly empty.
+The vote will take place in the same week that Ecuadorans faced power cuts of up to 13 hours as drought left key hydroelectric reservoirs nearly empty.

 The government ordered workers to stay at home for two days in a bid to save scant energy resources.